FREE SHIPPING ON ALL AU ORDERS OVER $40

 So, in this crazy time, how can you make Mercury retrograde work FOR you instead of against you?

-Simple: until the current retrograde ends on August 2nd, just go easy on yourself, cut yourself and the people around you some slack (be super clear in your messaging and written/verbal communications), take this time to reflect and self-care so that you’re ready to roll when things go back to ‘normal’ in early August.
+Simple: until the retrograde ends, just go easy on yourself, cut yourself and the people around you some slack (be super clear in your messaging and written/verbal communications), take this time to reflect and self-care so that you’re ready to roll when things go back to ‘normal’.